vukani-dev/improvement-roll/README.md

 This feature helps you stay on track with your self-improvement goals by providing gentle reminders throughout your day.

+> **Note:** Enabling notifications requires the app to have notification permission.
+When you toggle on the notifications feature, the app will automatically request this permission if it hasn't been granted already.

 ## Widgets

 Add Improvement Roll to your home screen for quick access to tasks: